-J. Todd Durbin / Executive Vice President, Player Relations & Competition
+Executive Vice President, Competition & Player Relations

-Durbin manages the day-to-day relationship with MLS Player’s Union.
-Durbin led the negotiations for the new five-year collective bargaining agreement signed prior to the 2010 MLS season.
+Durbin manages the day-to-day relationship with the MLS Players Union.
+Durbin led the negotiations for the new five-year collective bargaining agreement signed prior to the 2015 MLS season.
 He helped forge the League’s first collective bargaining agreement with the MLS Players Union in 2004.

-Since 1995, Durbin has personally signed more than 1,400 player contracts, and has negotiated high-profile agreements including those of Landon Donovan (LA Galaxy 2005), Cuauhtémoc Blanco (Chicago Fire, 2007), David Beckham’s loan from LA Galaxy to A.C.
+Since 1995, Durbin has personally signed more than 1,500 player contracts, and has negotiated high-profile agreements including those of Landon Donovan (LA Galaxy, 2005), Cuauhtémoc Blanco (Chicago Fire, 2007) and David Beckham’s loan from LA Galaxy to A.C.
 Milan (2009).

 Durbin attended Boston College where he graduated Magna Cum Laude with a degree in Economics in 1990.
 He received his J.D. at the University of Southern California Law School in 1994 and was admitted to the California Bar that same year.